m0nicarichards0n/sem-group-d/Code of Conduct.md

 # Code Policies / Naming Conventions

 * Each merge into the develop branch requires a pull request approved by at least one other member of the team, not including themselves.
-* Feature branches are required to be named with an associcated Zube ticket number and a brief description - e.g. feature/15-AGoodFeatureNeedingDone.
+* Feature branches are required to be named with an associcated Github number and a brief description - e.g. feature/15-AGoodFeatureNeedingDone.
 * Zube tickets need to be updated in accordance with the pull requests.
 * Commit messages must be in the imperative mood.